 The cost of flood insurance through the NFIP is determined by a number of factors:

 Due to these rating factors, the rate you pay for flood coverage will vary — as is typical of the insurance world.
 Generally, homeowners who live in riskier areas — like along the coast — can expect to pay more expensive premiums due to the elevated risks of flood-causing natural disasters.
+Look up if your home is located in a flood zone at FEMA's flood map service center.

-Flooding is a natural disaster that’s often an accessory to hurricanes, heavy rain, and other severe weather events.
+Flooding is a natural disaster that’s often an accessory to hurricanes, heavy rain and other severe weather events.
 But they can happen anywhere — regardless of what state you live in — if the conditions are right.
-Since standard homeowners insurance policies do not extend coverage for flood damage, having a flood insurance policy will save you time, money, and heartache should one ever strike.
+Since standard homeowners insurance policies do not extend coverage for flood damage, having a flood insurance policy will save you time, money and heartache should one ever strike.
 Homeowners have the choice of a flood insurance program backed by FEMA or a private flood insurer if they have significant assets to protect.
 In some cases, it may be wise to enroll in both for excess flood coverage, especially if you live in a vulnerable floodplain.